 Before implementing compression, SE had this texture layout:

 |Normal||8 bit RGBA||only 2 channels used, in 0.980 other 2 channels are used to store 16 bit elevation map|

 |Emission||8 bit RGBA||alpha specifies mode: city lights, permanent lights or thermal lights, RGB part is either lights color or encoded temperature|

 |Detail normal + height||8 bit RGBA|

 The thermal emission map previously stored the temperature of the surface, encoded into 24 bits of the RGB channels.
 Such large precision was needed to avoid banding (thermal emission is highly sensitive to variations in temperature, so temperature must be stored as accurately as possible).
 But lossy compression of the encoded data destroys it completely: large and very bright artifacts appear on volcanoes and star surfaces.
 So I separated the thermal map into a dedicated texture, stored in 16-bit (uncompressed) format.
-Planets now have two maps: the old GlowMap is used for city lights or permanent lights (visible even during daytime, like lava on Io), and a new TempMap (“temperature map”) which simply defines surface temperature in Kelvins.
-16 bits can store values from 0 to 65535 – enough to describe the temperature of a planet or star (65 thousand Kelvin is a blinding blue, hotter temperatures have almost the same blue color tint).
-The new TempMap can be specified in scripts just like GlowMap; planets can have both simultaneously.
+Planets now have two maps: the old GlowMap is used for city lights or permanent lights (visible even during daytime, like lava on Io), and a new TempMap ("temperature map") which simply defines surface temperature in Kelvins.
+16 bits can store values from 0 to 65535 - enough to describe the temperature of a planet or a star (65 thousand Kelvin is a blindingly bright blue, hotter temperatures have almost the same blue color tint).
+The new TempMap can be specified in scripts just like GlowMap; planets can use both simultaneously.